ARAldhafeeri/MeridianDB/README.md

 ### Temporal Features: Stability Threshold Configuration

-For temporal learning, start with a **small `stabilityThreshold`** (e.g., `0.01`) during the passive phase.
+For temporal learning, start with a **small `stabilityThreshold`** (e.g., `0.0`) during the passive phase.
-This effectively disables temporal filtering until the system becomes well-trained.
+This effectively disables temporal filtering until the agent data becomes well-trained.

 Once your agent has reached consistent usage, activate temporal learning by setting the **appropriate `stabilityThreshold`** for your environment.
 Any memory with a recency score below this threshold will then be filtered out automatically.